RSDKModding/RSDKv3-Decompilation/FAQ.md

 A: The RSDK file from Sonic Origins is encrypted in the RSDKv5 datapack format, not the RSDKv3 format.
 Repacking the files in the correct format or using Data Folder Mode will fix the issue.

 ### Q: Why is there no audio?
 A: Sonic Origins doesn't have any music or sound effects contained in the game's data file, instead storing and handling all in-game audio itself through Hedgehog Engine 2.
 You can fix this by simply inserting the audio files from another version of the game.
+Sound effects added in Origins will have to be inserted manually.

 ### Q: Why is the Drop Dash disabled by default?
 How do I turn it on?
 A: By default, the game mode is set to Classic Mode, which disables the Drop Dash.
 The only way to change this is through a mod, either by changing the default value of the `game.playMode` global variable in `GameConfig.bin` or by setting the variable to another value via scripts.

+### Q: How do I play as Knuckles or Amy?
+A: Sonic Team implemented Knuckles and Amy in a way where they aren't playable on the decomp out of the box.
+This can be fixed via mods. **Do not ask about this in an issue, as we will not be able to help you.**

 # Miscellaneous
 ### Q: Will you do a decompilation for Sonic 1/Sonic 2?